Home | Evidence-Based Treatment Modalities | Dialectical Behavior Therapy

 Integrated Treatment for Co-Occurring Conditions

-The majority of adults with BPD live with at least one co-occurring condition.
-Our integrated approach treats the BPD alongside substance use, depression, anxiety, or complex PTSD — because addressing them sequentially typically means none of them resolves.
+The majority of adults arriving for residential DBT-informed treatment live with at least one co-occurring condition.
+Substance use, depression, trauma, and bipolar disorder co-occur at high rates with the emotion-dysregulation presentations DBT is built for.
+Our integrated approach treats the co-occurring conditions alongside the DBT work — because addressing them sequentially typically means partial response across the board.

 Direct Provider, Not a Referral Service